 Our first full-time preacher was Adrian Hon.
 His parents had taken him to Japan as missionaries around 1910 when there was still a bounty on the heads of Christians.
 His ancestors were preachers back 100 years before.
 His wife’s family ~ the Cartrights ~ came to Phoenix in the 1800s and began the first non-denominational church of Christ in Arizona.

 We are offering this book at a special price of $10 plus postage.
-Write to officeATchurchofchrist-cg-az.com for your copy.
-Or you may order direct from Amazon here: AMAZON
+You can order direct from Amazon here: AMAZON

 Place flowers on the graves of our earliest members